vrtass/tester/README.md

 ```

-* And upgrading PIP inside the virtual environment
+* And upgrading PIP inside the Virtual Environment

 ```
 # Upgrade